Love Yourself While You Lose Weight

 After all, you’re working hard to change your body, so that must mean you don’t love it the way it is, right?
 Wanting to get healthy and accepting the body you have today don’t have to be mutually exclusive.

 Start by thinking of your weight within the context of your overall wellbeing.
 That means widening your focus to encompass more than just the numbers on the scale, the way your jeans fit and yes, even what you see in the mirror.

 Embarking on a healthy weight loss program should inspire you, energize you and make you feel proud of yourself.
 It also takes time and patience.
 This can be a tall order for many, but remember—when you begin a weight loss process from a place of self-love and acceptance, you are more likely to set realistic goals and allow for the little setbacks and disappointments that are a common stumbling block for many.

-Below, you’ll find some suggestions to help you remain positive and true to yourself on your road to reaching a healthy weight.
+Below, you’ll find some strategies and suggestions to help you remain positive and true to yourself on your road to reaching a healthy weight.

 Treat Every Day as a New Beginning

 Start each day by affirming to yourself that you will do the best you can—no matter what happened yesterday.
 Thinking of every day as an opportunity for a fresh start can help you to avoid getting into the cycle of negative self-talk that causes many people to give up on their weight loss goals early in the process.